Mirpur Thana

 Mirpur (মিরপুর) is a thana of Dhaka city, Bangladesh.
 It is bounded by Pallabi Thana to the north, Mohammadpur Thana to the south, Kafrul to the east, and Savar Upazila to the west.
+For administrative convenience three new thanas, namely Shah Ali, Pallabi Thana and Kafrul Thana have been carved out of old Mirpur Thana.

 History

-Mirpur thana was established in 1962.
-The thana consists of one union porishod, eight wards, 11 mouzas and 86 and 20 villages.
-Mirpur Thana (town) area was included in Keraniganj Thana during the British period (1757 to 1947) and in Tejgaon Thana during the Pakistan period (1947 to 1971).
-After the Liberation War following the victory day, Mirpur was independent on 31 January 1972.
+Mirpur Thana was established in 1962.
+The thana consists of one union parishad, eight wards, 11 mouzas and 86 and 20 villages.
+Mirpur Thana (town) area was included in Keraniganj Thana during the British period (1757–1947) and in Tejgaon Thana during the Pakistan period (1947–1971).
+After the Bangladesh Liberation War, following the victory day, Mirpur was independent on 31 January 1972.